NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/iscsi-vol-create-and-mount/README.md

+# :warning: **NOTICE:**

+This repository is no longer being maintain.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Management-Utilities/iSCSI-Vol-Create-and-Mount](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Management-Utilities/iSCSI-Vol-Create-and-Mount).
+Please refer to that repository for the latest updates.
+This repository is being left behind purely for historical purposes.

 # Mount FSxN ISCSI volume on EC2 windows
 Powershell automation for creation FSxN ISCSI volume and mount it on ec2 instance.